regras/stark-mss/README.md

 cargo run mss -n X -h Y
 ```

 Where the flags `-n` and `-h` respectively consist in the number of MSS signatures to be aggregated and the height of associated Merkle tree.
-Note that the scheme only supports a number of signatures that is a power of two, so that the associated Merkle tree height is given by log(n).
+The scheme only supports a number of signatures that is a power of two, so that the associated Merkle tree height is given by log(n).
 If no flags are specified, the default option is n = 4, h = 2.

 If the tests are sucessful, the program should output: